 Rising Dragon Tattoos

 One who feels that their life is progressing then they may choose to ink rising dragon on their body.
-The symbol of the dragon rising into the sun represents the ascension and progression.
+Also, the symbol of the dragon rising into the sun represents the ascension and progression.

 Dragon and Moon Tattoos